-UWE Bristol is leading a partnership across the Higher Education sector to improve care for students in need of mental health support through the development and evaluation of local partnerships between universities, the NHS and Students’ Unions, connected via a National Learning Collaborative.
+UWE Bristol led a partnership across the Higher Education sector to improve care for students in need of mental health support through the development and evaluation of local partnerships between universities, the NHS and Students’ Unions, connected via a National Learning Collaborative.

 Universities UK’s ‘Minding Our Future’ report (2018) found that students experience great variation in mental health care, and suggested that there is an urgent need to better co-ordinate care between universities and local NHS services.

 The Student Mental Health Partnerships project aimed to:

 - co-produce the design and delivery of care with students and practitioners

 Throughout all stages of the programme, university and NHS partners worked together with students and student bodies, including the national charity Student Minds, to ensure that student voices could shape the development of care pathways and other recommendations.